sunnyk56/onomy/deploy/master-cosmos-orchestrator-node/README.md

 This is an Ethereum node it should be started after starting the validator node.
 To start the ethereum node these steps are followed:
 - Build an image for master-cosmos-eth-node using Dockerfile present in the ethereum folder.
 - Use this image to start a docker container.
-- It uses the updated ETHgenesis.json file from the validator which has a public minter address and other information that are generated when add eth-key command ran.
+- It uses the updated ETHgenesis.json file from the validator which has a public minter address and other information that is generated when add eth-key command ran.
 - Now we deploy the smart contract.

 ## Deploy smart contract